 People are often confused about the various helping professions and the difference between them.The following brief summary may be helpful.
 All of those below offer “a talking cure”, though Psychiatrists may additionally or preferentially offer drug therapy, hypnosis or shock treatment.
 Psychologists may additionally or preferentially offer exercises, homework and structured task-orientated programmes.

-Psychoanalytic Psychotherapist – Four- six years post graduate training plus own analysis.
+Psychoanalytic Psychotherapist – Four- six years post graduate training plus own analysis for the whole of that time.
 Member of the British Psychoanalytic Council (BPC).
-Little difference between psychoanalytic psychotherapists and psychoanalysts (See below)
+There is little difference between psychoanalytic psychotherapists and psychoanalysts (See below)

 Psychiatrist – Medically qualified Doctor who then goes on to specialise in mental illness for an additional three plus years.
 Member of the Royal College of Psychiatry (M.R.C.Psych.)